F5Networks/f5-cloud-libs/README.md

           --device <device_name>                         Device name to remove.
       --background                                   Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <pid>                                 Process ID to send USR1 to when clustering is complete.
+      --log-level <level>                            Log level (none, error, warn, info, verbose, debug, silly).
+Default is info.
-      -o, --output <file>                            Full path for log file if background process is spawned.
+      -o, --output <file>                            Log to file as well as console.
+This is the default if background process is spawned.
 Default is /tmp/cluster.log
-      --silent                                       Turn off all output.
-      --verbose                                      Turn on verbose output (overrides --silent).